 Electronic Ticketing & Barcode Access Control

 Electronic ticketing has brought radical changes to the entertainment and event planning businesses.
-With electronic ticketing and barcode access control come challenges like easy duplication of tickets and unstable Internet connectivity at crowded venues.
-Fortunately, with invalidation of duplicate tickets, offline authentication, manual barcode value entry and database search, codeREADr can solve all of these problems for events and venues large and small.
+With electronic ticketing and barcode, access control comes challenges like easy duplication of tickets and unstable Internet connectivity at crowded venues.
+Fortunately, with the invalidation of duplicate tickets, offline authentication, manual barcode value entry, and database search, codeREADr can solve all of these problems for events and venues large and small.

 We have created a guide to our smartphone app and web interface that’s specific to electronic ticketing.
 We hope this helps put into perspective some of the best ways to deploy codeREADr for barcode access control – whether using the most sophisticated features or the simplest ones.

 Electronic ticketing companies or service providers would generally create one service for each event.

 Real-time services require good Internet access (either Wi-Fi or 3G/4G) at your scanning location.
 If you lose connectivity while scanning, the app will default to on-device recording as a backup.
 Consider that some venues have good Internet access but NOT necessarily at the doors or when lots of ticket holders are also trying to access the Internet simultaneously.
 Therefore, if in doubt, use codeREADr’s on-device services or bring your own, dedicated 4G Hot-Spot which can enable very fast connections for 5+ devices simultaneously.
 There’s a growing number of such low-cost devices on the market with month-to-month connectivity plans.

 Note: Each codeREADr scan only posts 1kb of data up to the server and 1kb of data back to the device, so total data usage is quite low.